Study shows strong association between perceived risk, availability and past-year cannabis use

-Category: Climate Hits: 1Combined perceptions of the risk and availability of cannabis influence the risk of cannabis use more than perceived risk and perceived availability alone, according to a new study.
+Category: Climate Hits: 11Combined perceptions of the risk and availability of cannabis influence the risk of cannabis use more than perceived risk and perceived availability alone, according to a new study.
 Researchers observed that those who perceived cannabis as low-risk and available were more likely to report using the drug in the past year and almost daily compared to those individuals who perceived cannabis as high-risk and unavailable.
 This is the first study to consider the joint effects of perceived risk and perceived availability.

 Read more https://www.sciencedaily.com/releases/2021/07/210715090838.htm